New Student Enrollment

 OPTION 2: EXISTING FAMILY ACCESS USER (a previous student moving back to district)

 DOCUMENTS TO BRING TO CAMPUS (or if able, upload into the online portal)

 - Parent’s Driver’s License or Texas ID Card

 - Immunization/Vaccination Record

-- The most recent tax receipt indicating home ownership
+- Tax Appraisal Statement which is the most recent tax receipt indicating homeownership, OR

-- Other timely documents that indicate location of residence, as approved by the campus principal
+- Other timely documents that indicate the location of residence as approved by the campus principal